Martiul/Crypto-Tax-Calculator/README.md

 Even with more complicated transactions, being able track assets with whole numbered quantities makes calculations tangible and easier to make sense of.

 However, this convenience does not exist with cryptocurrency.
-Cryptocurrency is more similar to forex trading, which is trickier to calculate profits and losses from.
+Cryptocurrency similar to forex trading, where it is tricky to calculate profits and losses.
 But unlike brokerages, cryptocurrency exchanges do not do any of the calculating for you, and they never will because they can't.

 Here is a list of difficulties faced when trying to manually calculate profit/loss